The Arts Institute of Mississippi (AIM) at Southern Miss is now accepting nominations

 - A curriculum vitae (if individual);

-- A biography, or organizational description (Max.
+- A biography (if individual) or organizational description (Max.
 100 words);

 - You may also attach media, audio recordings, video recordings, photographs, or writing